- See a full list of publications

 MA (University College, London), PhD (Courtauld Institute, London)

-Cordula welcomes enquiries from those interested in doing research on any aspect of the material and visual cultures of the early modern Low Countries, including relations to Spain and France.
+Cordula welcomes enquiries from those interested in doing research on any aspect of the material and visual cultures of the early modern Low Countries, including relations to Spain and France, and the history of dress.

 - Rubens and the Human Body.
 Edited by Cordula van Wyhe, (Brepols: Turnhout, 2018).